Lights Camera Dead

-Lights Camera Dead is an American independent horror comedy film, directed by Indie filmmaker Tim Reaper and stars Richard Christy.
+Lights Camera Dead is a 2007 American independent horror comedy film, directed by Indie filmmaker Tim Reaper and stars Richard Christy.

 Plot

 Lights Camera Dead is the tale of a die-hard filmmaker and an ever-so-pretentious screenwriter, who will stop at nothing to complete their self-proclaimed zombie masterpiece “The Music Box.”
 On production day 666, a fed-up cast and crew quit, shutting down production.
 But not for long... the fast, efficient filmmakers devise a plan to finish their flick... and there will be blood!